Do you wonder how other people master resilience? How they can smile as the world crumbles around them? Yet you struggle to survive a new day.

 Every day hangs on your shoulders like a dead weight, making you feel tired and lost.
 Every day feels like you’re pushing against a dam threatening to break and bowl you over.
 And when people tell you “buck up… give it time … when life gives you lemons, make lemonade,” you only feel worse.

-But you’re wrong.
-Because you can bounce back like the best of them with resilience.
+But you can bounce back like the best of them when you learn how to master resilience.
+Because that’s the best thing about resilience—it can be learned.

 Resilient people understand the importance of self-care.

 While most people pamper themselves with a vacation or shopping spree, they fail to do one important thing: place their health first.

 Chronic or prolonged stress throws your adrenaline and cortisol hormones out of whack, creates vitamin deficiencies, and saps your energy.
 Your stress-induced binge eating, sugar snacking or meal skipping further degenerate the situation.

 Instead, these difficult moments call for proper nourishment.
 Together with a dietitian or nutritionist, personalize a program based on your current needs.